 - Avoid spraying cleaner directly onto your device.

-One more thing: Don’t forget about those game controllers.
+One more thing: Do not forget about those game controllers.

 “If you’ve got a gaming console and you’ve got the neighbor kids coming and going, it’s a good idea to keep a disinfectant spray handy,” Nick says.
 “I replace my controllers about once a year, just because I like to have fresh ones.”